legend80s/es5-validator/README.md

 # es5-validator

-Validate JS source code against ES5.
+Validate JS source code against ES5 before shipping to production to make your code safe on iOS 9, iOS 10 or other ES6+ incompatible platforms.

 ## Use